 Depending on the platform,

 setPrivacyData takes a generic Map or Dictionary.
+Do not include the “gdpr” key in the privacy map if the request does not fall under GDPR jurisdiction.
 Please refer to the example code above for how to set the EU Consent string for the user so that it can be sent on ad or bid requests to the Verizon Media SSP.

 Please note that the Verizon Media SSP will verify the format and validity of any EU Consent strings prior to processing any personal data.
 If consent cannot be verified, the SSP will drop any personal data contained in the request.